I'm still what you call a linux noobie but after three plus years of

 So, one day I was bored and wondered to myself what Ubuntu Mate (Ma-tay) would look like.
 My answer was that I probably wouldn't like it since I tried Mint Mate once and was underwhelmed by it.
 But I downloaded the ISO, put it on a USB drive and installed it on a spare HP dual core I had laying around.
 Sure enough, it looked like Ubuntu with the panel on top and the power button on the top right, the dock on the left side and a bottom panel with a couple of applets on it.
 Could I make it look like Mint Cinnamon/Windows?
 Had I not done this with Mint I might not have attempted it, but I gave it a try.
-It took maybe three hours on two different evenings to play with it and I have it looking pretty similar with Mint, to the point where a Windows user could feel comfortable using it, just like with Mint Cinnamon.
+It took maybe three hours on two different evenings to play with it and I had it looking pretty similar with Mint, to the point where a Windows user could feel comfortable using it, just like with Mint Cinnamon.
 Here is a screengrab of Mint 20's desktop.
 And here is a screengrab of Ubuntu 20 Mate's desktop.
 Mint is just a tad darker because of the Plata-Noir theme, which I love.
 If you are a Windows user, would you have any problem using either one of these operating systems?
 I doubt it.
 And dragging and dropping files from folder to desktop or trash works as it should.
 But the problem is this.
 Would a Windows user really want to go through all of this work when he's never used Linux before?
 Why should he have to "try" to make something look like Windows when there already is a really great, stable distro that already does act like Windows???